 Consider attending Open Dialogue – Domain of One’s Own: A University Faculty-centered Initiative to learn about a groundbreaking UMW digital initiative sponsored by the Center for Teaching Excellence and Innovation and the Division of Teaching and Learning Technologies.
-This initiative builds upon the Domain of One’s Own Pilot project that began in Fall, 2012.
+This faculty-centered initiative builds upon the Domain of One’s Own Pilot project that began in Fall, 2012.

 In an increasingly digital and social networked world many faculty can miss professional opportunities by limiting their participation in traditional professional pathways.
 Often times faculty have elements of their professional work and identify in singular, often disconnected spaces (binders, folders, conference presentations, publications, etc.) that can often limit the richness and depth of one’s work.
 This initiative is designed to support faculty in moving to an online identity by owning their own domain.